equinix-labs/BGP-Anycast-Workshop/BuildingWorkshop.md

 cp terraform.tfvars.sample terraform.tfvars
 ```

-## Setup your Packet Credentials
+## Setup your Equinix Metal Credentials

-Replace with your Packet project ID and user API key (don't use a Project API key).
+Replace with your Equinix Metal project ID and user API key (don't use a Project API key).
 Make sure the values are contained in paramethesis.

 ```
-echo packet_auth_token=\"ABCDEFGHIJKLMNOPQRSTUVWXYZ123456\" >> terraform.tfvars
+echo metal_auth_token=\"ABCDEFGHIJKLMNOPQRSTUVWXYZ123456\" >> terraform.tfvars
-echo packet_project_id=\"12345678-90AB-CDEF-GHIJ-KLMNOPQRSTUV\" >> terraform.tfvars
+echo metal_project_id=\"12345678-90AB-CDEF-GHIJ-KLMNOPQRSTUV\" >> terraform.tfvars
 ```

 By default, 3 labs will be spun up (with 2 hosts per lab).
 This can be changed with the variable number_labs.